t1/deployer/docs/reference.md

 ### `manage`

-This is a list of resource type names (currently only `deployables`) to be managed, i.e. resources of this kind existing in the container, but are not in the plan, are removed.
+This is a list of resource type names (currently only `deployables`) to be managed, i.e. resources of this kind that are deployed in the container, but are not in the plan, are removed.
 Defaults to an empty list, i.e. things are left alone.